Paper Topic Assignment

 Your document will include these elements:

-- Your name, etc.
+- Your name, and date.

 - Proposed title